robmcmullen/atari800-shmem/README.rst

 should be able to control and view the atari800 emulator from within your program.

-My use case was directly embedding the emulator in a Python program so that I could display the emulated screen inside my program.
+My use case was embedding the emulator in a Python program so that I could display the emulated screen inside my program.
 Longer term goals were to be able to step through the code and create a GUI debugger as in the `Altirra emulator <http://www.virtualdub.org/altirra.html>`_, except unlike Altirra would be cross-platform.